In this brief tutorial we show the simple steps to reset the Changed Block Tracking (CBT) for vSphere virtual machines.

 - Determine if there are any delta files left or snapshots that VMware vSphere cannot detect

-To reset CBT on a vSphere virtual machine, make all the following steps:
+To reset CBT on a vSphere virtual machine, follow the following steps:

 - Open vSphere Web Client.